Scenario Parameters

 Declaring Parameters

-Within any scenario there is a Declared Params widget.
+Within any scenario there is a Parameters tab available by clicking the 2nd icon down on the right side.
 Declare any parameters here including whether or not they should be required or not.
 Any parameters declared here will appear when creating a test configuration and this scenario is chosen.

 Setting Parameters